|Code||Subject available through multiple programmes.|

 - EN1010 Critical Reading and Writing (5 credits)

 Introduction to Renaissance Literature; Modern Drama; Adaptation, Literature and Culture; Romance and Realism; American Literature to 1900; Eighteenth-Century Literature; Chaucer: The Canterbury Tales and Related Texts; Women and Literature; DH2006 Curation and Storytelling in the Digital Age; LL2003 Aspects of the Classical Tradition.

 Year 3*/4 Modules:

-*BA International students spend third year studying in an approved foreign university in a country of the student's major language or subject.
-They will return to complete their final year in UCC in year 4.
+*BA International students spend Year 3 studying in an approved foreign university in a country of the student's major language or subject.
+They will return to complete their final year in UCC in Year 4.

 Why Choose This Course

 Studying English in UCC enables you to explore the subject from its beginnings in the language of Old English right up to the contemporary moment.
 You will gain a deep understanding of how literature both shapes our world and is shaped by cultural, social, and political impetuses across history (such as the climate emergency, #MeToo movement, and international conflicts).

 During your English studies, you will benefit from a range of teaching methods (such as lectures, small-group tutorials, and seminars led by expert scholars) and assessment forms (e.g. written essays, in-class participation, oral presentations).
 The depth, breadth, and range of English modules in UCC foster a lifelong passion for learning and self-development, as well as skills in communication, critical thinking, and independent research, which are essential in a variety of careers and in postgraduate programmes.

 Ultimately, studying English as part of your Arts degree can be a pleasing and rewarding experience that brings flexibility to your future professional prospects.